 Unsatisfied with our counterproposal, I drafted another solution on my own.
 I realized that we were too focused on finding a single, fixed solution, rather than one that is fluid.

-Thus, I presented a hybrid of our previous solutions, which interchanges depending on conditional cases (inspired by the knowledge I've learned in my coding classes at Davis!)
+Thus, I presented a hybrid of our previous solutions, which changes depending on conditional cases.
 This solution gained approval from the PMs, and is now set as Clubly's NSM.

 NOTE: